Urugamai/MachinesMod/Plans.md

 # BUGS
-These are fixed before adding features
+These are fixed before adding features. once fixed, move to END of file
-- none yet
+- next...

 # PLANNED FEATURES
 - Blocks
+  - CABLE
+    - TODO
       - 3 copper ingot into an EXTRUDER machine to make a CABLE
-    - Explodes on excess power consumed
+      - Limit on excess power consumed
+    - DONE
+      - **Interim** implementation takes 3 horizontal copper in crafting table to make Cable
+  - SUPER_CABLE
+    - TODO
       - 3 CABLE into a Binder machine to make a super-cable
       - carries 9* the power
-    - Big Explode on excess power consumed
+      - Limit on excess power consumed
+      - **Interim** implementation takes 3 horizontal cable in crafting table to make super cable
+  - PIPE
-  - Pipe
+    - TODO
       - To carry lava, water, radioactive byproduct, other?
       - Made from stone in Extruder (concept: melt to 'concrete' and form into tube)
       - Radioactive contents makes pipe radioactive
 - Extruder
+  - TODO
     - Generates cable from Copper ingots (3) using Lava to melt them, piston to push, hopper to extrude
     - Must be buildable without machines
+      - STONE   CHEST   STONE
+      - FURNACE FURNACE FURNACE
+      - PISTON  HOPPER  PISTON
     - Must be able to run without power (feed lava)
     - with power the lava feed is not needed?
 - Generator
+  - TODO
     - Steam - power capacity based on fuel
       - fuel to power generation
         - wood - 1/2 power, short runtime
         - Coal - 1/2 power of cable
         - lava - 1 power of cable
       - needs pipe input for water
       - another pipe if lava in use
       - Solid input (hopper) if coal in use
     - Water - 1/9th power capacity of a cable
     - Solar - 1/3rd power capacity of a cable
     - Lightning Rod (exists in Minecraft already)
       - LOTS OF POWER
       - Needs a lightning strike
       - You probably want a battery to store the power generated!
       - NEEDS super-cable, probably more than one?
     - Atomic - Capacity of a Super-Cable
       - Add radioactive block to world generator
         - Kills player 1 heart per second when within 8 blocks, faster if closer
       - Add radioactive protective gear
       - Add radioactive detector - like compass but for radioactive block
       - Add complex generator build
       - Add massive explosion when things go wrong
       - Add waste byproduct (liquid)
         - cannot be placed in anything (e.g. itself, water, lava, other?), target block must be empty
           - Implicitly this means it is not destroyed by lava
         - Radioactive, so kills player when within 8 blocks
         - Accumulates forever, expanding (matches reality, needs maintenance)
           - use the Pump in reverse to PLACE liquid into an empty area
 - Binder
+  - TODO
     - Takes cable (3) and twists them into super-cable (9 times the carrying power)
     - requires power to operate
 - Battery
+  - TODO
     - stores power to deliver when generator(s) down (e.g. nighttime for solar)
       - Capacity?
     - Can be used to build up power - e.g. to store until enough
 - Transducer
-  - reversible
-  - convert solid/liquid to energy for moving through cables
+  - Converts matter into energy or energy into matter for transport through cables
+  - TODO
+    - UI to provide conversion direction (to or from energy)
-  - convert energy to solid/liquid for inserting into machines
+    - Must not convert energy to matter unless the matter was in the cable as energy first
+    - matter can be solid or liquid? (must be a liquid that exists as a block, not flowing)
     - Filter setting to determine WHAT is processed
       - if cable has multiple items flowing through it, this transducer will only covert selected
       - Should multi-selection be possible?  (e.g. for filling chests with more than one item type)
+        - This could be an 'advancement' on the device, e.g. adding a 'booster' component
 - Pump
+  - TODO
     - Liquid Extractor, reversible to Liquid Placer
     - Pump lava, water, etc
     - power needs based on distance to block be processed (more power to reach further away)
+    - Or :-( limit the area it can reach
 - Quarry
+  - TODO
     - extract solids from an area
     - power needs based on distance to block be processed (more power to reach further away)
+    - Or :-( limit the area it can reach
+- Jet Pack
+  - TODO
+    - Smaller battery recipe
+- Charging station
+  - TODO
+    - For jetpack, small battery, ...
 - Electric Vehicles
+  - Josh thinks vehicles are not needed or wanted
+  - TODO
     - TRUCK
       - carry blocks placed on it?
       - Has a chest you put your items into?
+      - auto-drive capability
+        - routing instructions stored with vehicle (A S D W sequences (+ load/unload?))
     - CAR
       - multi-block shape
       - Like horse but you sit inside it
       - protection from mobs when inside
       - Needs flat surface or stairs
+      - auto-drive capability
+        - See TRUCK

 # TOO HARD, DON'T TRY
 Bugs that are too hard to fix, but we may get to one-day
 - Everything else

+# FIXED BUGS
+- Cable block is making the blocks it is placed on transparent, can see through world
+  - set .noOcclusion() in block init